Gordon Gano: Early life

-In 1979 the Gano family moved to nearby Hales Corners, where his father took over an existing American Baptist congregation.
+In 1979 the Ganos moved to nearby Hales Corners, where his father took over an existing American Baptist congregation.
 At this time Gordon began attending Milwaukee public school—Rufus King High School, from which he graduated in 1981.
 After graduating from high school, he worked briefly as an encyclopedia salesman.

-Older siblings from his parents' previous marriages living in the NYC area exposed the young Gano to such influences as The Velvet Underground, Lou Reed, Brian Eno, Patti Smith, Jonathan Richman, and The B-52's.
+Older siblings from his parents' previous marriages living in the NYC area exposed young Gordon to such influences as The Velvet Underground, Lou Reed, Brian Eno, Patti Smith, Jonathan Richman, and The B-52's.
 His garage band days began with covers of Bob Dylan and The Beatles and moved through the Grateful Dead songs to Lou Reed and Velvet Underground songs by 1979.
 He began writing his own songs in the mid '70s, influenced by the vocal stylings of Lou Reed, the story-telling of Hank Williams, Sr. and the poetics of Patti Smith.
 Given his acting background, Gano wrote many of his songs for characters, whom he would portray while performing the associated song.